Parker-Story/Parker-Story.github.io/_pages/about.md

 I am currently a sophmore computer science student at the [University of Louisiana Monroe](https://www.ulm.edu/cbss/computerscience/program/) and on track to graduate May of 2026.

 I appreciate the logical and analytical aspects of computer science and computer programming.
 I also see it as a canvas for creativity.
-I believe that a programmer, like a painter or a poet, is a maker of patterns.
 It's an art form where every line and function contributes to something greater than me.

 ## Experience